eric-endsley/week-10-project/README.md

 4. Right click on the project directory and open it with VS Code or another code editor.

-#### Setup MySQL Database with Entity
+### Setup MySQL Database with Entity

+#### Option 1: Create Data Structure Code First From the Terminal:

 1. Navigate to the appsettings.json file within the /Factory subdirectory.
 Locate the line of code that states "pwd=epicodus" and overwrite epicodus with the password you created during installation of MySQL

 2. In your terminal, type the command "dotnet restore" followed by the command "dotnet ef database update".
 You have now created the data structure for this application.

+#### Option 2: Import Data Structure Using MySQL Workbench GUI:

-3. Open the program MySQL workbench which you installed earlier, enter the password that you setup during installation.
+1. Open the program MySQL Workbench which you installed earlier and enter the password that you setup during installation.

-4. Using the navigation bar select Server > Data Import.
+2. Using the navigation bar select Server > Data Import.

-5. When prompted, select the option to "Import From Self Contained File" and select the file "eric_endsley_Db_export.sql" in the Factory.Solution folder.
+3. When prompted, select the option to "Import From Self Contained File" and select the file "eric_endsley_Db_export.sql" in the Factory.Solution folder.

-6. In the dropdown labelled "Default Target Schema:", select "eric_endsley" or whatever you named your database in appsettings.json.
+4. In the dropdown labelled "Default Target Schema:", select "eric_endsley" or whatever you named your database in appsettings.json.
 Select all of the schema objects.
 Then click the "Start Import" button.
+You have now imported the data structure.

-#### Open the Webpage!
+### Open the Webpage!

 1. In the terminal, type the command "dotnet run".